What is a Patent?

 In order to qualify for a patent, an invention must be novel and non-obvious.
 It must also be useful.
 You will be denied a patent covering a law of nature, physical phenomena, or abstract idea.
 Only one invention can be claimed at a time.
 If you have more than one application in your invention the USPTO will make you separate them into separate applications.

 Not every attorney can file a patent application, only those who have passed the Patent Registration Exam.
-Non-attorneys can also take the exam and those who pass it are called patent agents.
+Non-attorneys can also take the exam and those who sucessfully complete it are called patent agents.
 Patent Agents can file patent applications but cannot litigate the patent on your behalf if someone sues you or you sue someone else.
 Inventors could file an application themselves but unless you are very familiar with the USPTO’s procedures it is not a good idea.
 One mistake in following the guidelines or procedure could result in your patent application being denied.

 Once an application is submitted to the USPTO an USPTO examiner will review the application to make sure it meets the requirements of novelty and non-obviousness and that it follows any requirements set by the USPTO or Congress.
 An examiner gives the filer an Office Action response approving the patent, giving an objection, or rejecting the patent.
 If the examiner feels the application claims more than one invention he will restrict the application to one invention.
 If the examiner feels the application is not novel or is obvious he will state his objection.